-- Use a clean rag to remove loose dirt from around fuel cap and empty fuel tank. - 2.
-Pull fuel filter out through gas port, and inspect fuel filter. - 3.
-Remove the filter from the line and install the new filter. - Note: Federal EPA regulations require all model year 2012 and later gasoline powered engines produced for sale in the United States to be equipped with a special low permeation fuel supply hose between the carburetor and fuel tank.
+Note: Federal EPA regulations require all model year

+2012 and later gasoline powered engines produced for sale in the United States to be equipped with a special low permeation fuel supply hose between the carburetor and fuel tank.
 When servicing model year 2012 and later equipment, only fuel supply hoses certified by EPA can be used to replace the original equipment supply hose.
-Fines up to \$37,500 may be enforced for using an un-certified replacement part.
+Fines up to \$37,500 may be enforced for using a non-certified replacement part.

-Spark Plug
+Spark Pluq

-Parts required: Tune-Up Kit.
+Parts required: Tune-up kit.

-Use only NGK BPM7A spark plug (BPMR7A in Canada) otherwise severe engine damage may occur.
+Use only NGK BPM8Y spark plug (BPMR8Y in Canada) otherwise severe engine damage may occur.

-- 1. Remove spark plug and check for fouling, worn and rounded center electrode. - 2.
+- Remove spark plug and check for fouling, worn and rounded center electrode. - 2.
 Clean the plug or replace with a new one.
-DO NOT sand blast to clean.
-Remaining sand will damage engine. - 3.
-Adjust spark plug gap by bending outer electrode.

-4. Tighten spark plug to 150-170 kgf•cm (130 - 150 lbf•in).
+Do not sandblast to clean. - 3.
+Adjust spark plug gap by bending outer electrode. - Tighten spark plug to 130-170 4. kqf•cm (112-150 lbf•in).